Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

    In the Message Auto Generation window click `Browse File...` and navigate to the MoveIt Msgs repository.
 Select `moveit_msgs/msg/RobotTrajectory.msg`, and then click `GENERATE!`
 	- One new C# script should populate the `Assets/RosMessages/Moveit/msg` directory: RobotTrajectory.

+   > Note: If any of these ROS directories appear to be empty, you can run the command `git submodule update --init --recursive` to download the packages via Git submodules.

-1. Next, the custom message scripts for this tutorial will be generated.
+2. Next, the custom message scripts for this tutorial will be generated.

    Select `RosMessageGeneration -> Auto Generate Messages -> All Messages in Directory`.